What's True About The Myth About Squarespace SEO

 The lesson here is that when you set up your Squarespace website, you need to be very careful about what template you choose.
 It's the most important decision you will make for your site, and the deeper you get developing a site in that template, the more firmly you will be tethered there, because switching templates is a pain.
 If you have added CSS styling, much of it will need to be redone, and you will have pages that will need recasting.

-This website used to be on the Pacific template.
+The Marksmen Studio website used to be on the Pacific template.
 Switching it to Brine was a multi-day pain.
 (SEO wasn't the only reason I switched to Brine—the design flexibility is far greater.)

 To make matters worse with that old artist's site, I naively created a nice cover page for the homepage with two buttons.
 It looks pretty good.
 But what isn't good is adding a needless navigation level and burying the main navigation structure on an inner page.
 Google has made clear that it considers too many levels of navigation to get to content to be a negative experience for the user.
 It also makes it harder to crawl your site.
 Note that it has been observed for a long time that Squarespace cover pages don't do very well with SEO.
 You want your homepage to have your main navigation and be as close as possible to your content.
 So my advice is to avoid using cover pages as your homepage.
 They can be good as landing pages or for other purposes, however.